vivekjhingan/Malvex/README.md

 # Malvex

-Malvex is a cross-platform, modern antivirus and malware scanner with both GUI and CLI interfaces.
+Malvex is a work-in-progress, cross-platform, modern antivirus and malware scanner with both GUI and CLI interfaces.
 It supports real-time protection, archive scanning, and custom signature management.

 ## Features